Set Up Your Own WireGuard VPN Server on Ubuntu

 Speed Comparison between WireGuard & OpenConnect

 On one of my VPS servers, I installed both WireGuard and OpenConnect VPN server.
 The speed test is as follows.
-It might not look like fast to you, because the connection between my computer and the VPN server is very poor.
+It might not look fast to you, because the connection between my computer and the VPN server isn’t very good.
 How fast you can get depends on the latency and packet loss rate between the VPN client and VPN server.

 - WireGuard is the winner.
 It’s nearly 3 times faster than OpenConnect.

-- OpenConnect over TCP is faster than OpenConnect over UDP.
+- OpenConnect over TCP BBR is faster than OpenConnect over UDP.
 Surprise?
+Folks often say UDP is faster than TCP.

 WireGuard is able to reach 52296 Kbps (about 51 Mbit/s) when playing YouTube videos.